-(4) 0.39 was the highest single turbidity measurement recorded.
+- (1) Detection level influenced by Providence Water purchases. - Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+Detected level is the lowest removal ratio per quarter.
+Range is the lowest and highest removal ratios per month - (4) 0.50 was the highest single turbidity measurement recorded.
 The lowest monthly percentage of samples meeting the turbidity limit was 100%.
-The average turbidity value for 2015 was <0.10 NTU.
+The average turbidity value for 2016 was <0.10 NTU.